ayumi-cloud/oc-security-module/README.md

 This library requires the following:

-- PHP 7.3 or greater (in the near future we hope to increase this to php 7.4 or 8.0).
+- PHP `7.3` or greater (in the near future we hope to increase this to php 7.4 or 8.0).
+PHP `7.3+` allows `SameSite` Cookie protection.

+PHP `8.0` is coming around November 2020 and we have plans to update our code around the end of this year.
+PHP is currently releasing **major** updates every two years!
+Therefore we plan to update and review the code every two years periodically.
+For update instructions please see here: [PHP 8.0 UPGRADE NOTES](https://github.com/php/php-src/blob/master/UPGRADING#L20)

 - Laravel 6.0 LTS (we currently use the latest LTS versions, due to the community consensus).